-On March 5, 2012, the United States Mint began accepting orders from their network of authorized purchasers for the 2012-dated American Gold Buffalo bullion coins.
+On March 5, 2012, the United States Mint began accepting orders from their network of authorized purchasers for the 2012 American Gold Buffalo (Buy on eBay).
 This would mark the sixth annual release for the 24 karat gold coin series.

 As with other bullion programs, the coins are purchased by a network of primary distributors based on the market price of gold plus a percentage mark up.
 The coins are then resold to other bullion and coin dealers or directly to the public.
 This distribution system is utilized to keep premiums low by utilizing the private sector and to ensure a two way market for the coins exists.

-The 2012 Gold Buffalo Coins were offered a few days earlier than the prior year, continuing the United States Mint’s improvement in producing sufficient bullion coins and getting them to market more quickly.
+The 2012 Gold Buffalo Coins were offered a few days earlier than the prior year, continuing the U.S. Mint’s improvement in producing sufficient bullion coins and getting them to market more quickly.
 There were no rationing or allocation programs imposed for the year’s release.